Zambia Super League: Format

 The league is contested by 18 teams every season.
 Until 2018, it was scheduled to run within the calendar year from March to December.
 Since then, owing to the decision by CAF on 20 July 2017 to switch from their traditional across-year runtime/schedule of their club competitions to align with that of the UEFA/European calendar, it currently runs from August to May.

 After each season and assuming Zambia is among the top 12 countries in the current CAF 5-year ranking system, the top 4 teams will qualify for CAF competitions; the top 2 qualify for the CAF Champions League and the two teams finishing below the top 2 positions on the league table qualifies for the CAF Confederation Cup.
 The teams who finish in the final 3 positions of the table are relegated to the National League and replaced with the teams who finish in the top 3 positions of the National League table.

 Broadcasting

-From 2007 to 2025, South Africa-based SuperSport, were the broadcast partners, and telecast 126 of the 306 matches each season, all outside Southern Africa.
-Seven matches were added to the telecast schedule since the 2022–23 season.
+From 2007 to 2025, South Africa-based SuperSport held the international broadcast rights to the Zambia Super League.
+The partnership began with an agreement signed in 2007 ahead of the 2008 season and continued for 18 years.
+SuperSport announced in March 2025 that it would not seek to renew the agreement beyond the end of the 2024–25 season.

-In September 2025, TopStar became the broadcasting partners.
+In August 2025, the Zambian Premier League signed a five-year broadcasting agreement with TopStar, replacing SuperSport as the league's broadcast partner.
+The agreement covers the MTN Super League and provides for matches to be shown through several television and digital platforms, including the TopStar mobile application, Sun Sport, ZNBC TV3, Sports Focus and StarTimes.

+During the 2025–26 season, broadcasts were temporarily suspended following a dispute between the Zambian Premier League and TopStar.
+The two parties reached an agreement in April 2026, allowing live broadcasts of league matches to resume from the 28th week of the season.
+For the 2026 transition season, TopStar remains the league's broadcast partner and is televising selected matches live.
+Some fixtures may be changed to accommodate television scheduling.